-Leading Plaintiff Financial Lawyer, Lawdragon, 2020-2021; Plaintiffs' Lawyer Trailblazer, The National Law Journal, 2020; Recommended Lawyer, The Legal 500, 2018-2019
+Leading Plaintiff Financial Lawyer, Lawdragon, 2020-2022; California Lawyer of the Year, Daily Journal, 2022; Plaintiffs' Lawyer Trailblazer, The National Law Journal, 2020; Recommended Lawyer, The Legal 500, 2018-2019

 Steven F. Hubachek | Partner

 Steve Hubachek is a partner in the Firm's San Diego office.
 He is a member of the Firm's appellate group, where his practice concentrates on federal appeals.
 He has more than 25 years of appellate experience, has argued over 100 federal appeals, including 3 cases before the United States Supreme Court and 7 cases before en banc panels of the Ninth Circuit Court of Appeals.
 Prior to his work with the Firm, Hubachek joined Perkins Coie in Seattle, Washington, as an associate.
 He was admitted to the Washington State Bar in 1987 and was admitted to the California State Bar in 1990, practicing for many years with Federal Defenders of San Diego, Inc. He also had an active trial practice, including over 30 jury trials, and was Chief Appellate Attorney for Federal Defenders.